tensoralex/mx-challenge/README.md

 - Component A reads simulated messages (from eye tracker) and stores them into internal queue.
 - Once connected to the server it will push messages to Component B.

-- Component B accumulates messages and flushes them every 10 seconds into AVRO file.
+- Component B accumulates messages into another buffer and flushes them every 10 seconds into AVRO file.

 ### Message Format:
 - Timestamp : Seconds: Int64U, Nanoseconds: Int32U